 Mostly, your gonna go for the heart and lungs.
 This is the highest percentage shot.
-The traditional way I take down an deer is broad side.
-It seems for me the best point of view and there is no obstructions of view when in range for the kill.
+The traditional way I take down a deer is broadside.
+It seems for me the best point of view and there are no obstructions of view when in range for the kill.
 However, there are quarter turns and views that you can use with a rifle or shotgun to knock a deer down.
-The quarter turns allow for a shot at the heart and lungs with the quarter turn towards you the more difficult shot.
-There are many reasons to choose a broadside shot so lets just cover a few here.
+The quarter turns to allow for a shot at the heart and lungs with the quarter-turn towards you the more difficult shot.
+There are many reasons to choose a broadside shot so let’s just cover a few here.

-First, being new to using a crossbow takes time to adjust and get use to.
+First, being new to using a crossbow takes time to adjust and get used to.
 There are a few differences when hunting with an arrow as opposed to a bullet.
-The number one thing to get use to is the trajectory of the arrow.
+The number one thing to get used to is the trajectory of the arrow.
 When taking your shot, the arrow does not fly in a straight path.
-Under 20 yards the arrow will have a slight upward trajectory so you need to adjust aim downwards slightly as to not miss to high.
+Under 20 yards the arrow will have a slight upward trajectory so you need to adjust aim downwards slightly as to not miss too high.
 The opposite is true for over about 40 yards.
-You aim should be up slightly as the arrow will fall in a downward trajectory and you could miss.
-So as you can see, this can take a little getting use to.
-Making attempting a quarter turn shot that much more difficult.
+Your aim should be up slightly as the arrow will fall in a downward trajectory and you could miss.
+So as you can see, this can take a little getting used to.
+Making attempting a quarter-turn shot that much more difficult.

 Brachial Plexus shot with a crossbow